BragginRites/token-loot/README.md

 Currency distribution is currently not supported across systems other than dnd5e.
 The UI may expose currency fields; treat them as experimental for now.

-## Setup

-1. Enable the module in your world.
-2. Open the Loot Group Manager via Module Settings → Token Loot.
-3. Click "Add Loot Group" to create a group.
-4. Drag actors into the group, then drag items into distribution blocks.
-5. Configure chances, quantities, and modes as desired.

 ## Settings

 - **Apply Loot in preCreate for Unlinked Tokens**: When enabled, unlinked tokens receive loot during preCreate, which reduces race conditions.
-In this mode, only the first matching group is applied.
 - **Loot Award Stagger (ms)** and **Per-Item Award Stagger (ms)**: Optional delays to reduce contention during item creation.

 ## Notes

 - On token creation, all matching groups are applied.
 In preCreate mode (unlinked tokens option), only the first matching group is applied.
 - A GM-only chat summary is posted after loot is granted (when possible).
-- Granted items are flagged with `flags.token-loot.granted`.
+- Granted items are flagged with `flags.token-loot.granted` so we can identify them in the future for deletion or other purposes.